no-such-anthony/net-run/README.md

 As this is just a proof of concept example there is no docco or unit testing.

 There is more work be done with the taskbook idea.
-Easy to remove if not being used.

 Example usage for Netmiko
-- python net-run.py --taskbook first1 --device r1 --role roleA
+- python net-run.py --taskbook first1 --device r1 r3 --role roleA

 Example usage for Scrapli
-- python net-run.py --async --taskbook async1 --device r2 --group group2
+- python net-run.py --taskbook async1 --device r2 r4 --group group2